Total War: Shogun 2: Compilations and ports

 On 5 March 2013 in North America and on 8 March of the same year in Europe and Australasia (Eu/Au) "Gold Edition" compilations were released.
 The North American edition contained the base game, the Rise of the Samurai campaign and the Fall of the Samurai game.
 The Eu/Au edition contained these as well as all but one of the downloadable content packs (Dragon War Battle, Hattori Clan, Ikko Ikki Clan, Otomo Clan, Saga Clan, Obama Clan, Tsu Clan, Sendai Clan, Saints & Heroes Elite Unit and Sengoku Jidai Elite Unit packs but not the Blood Pack).
 The Eu/Au version also came in a gold and black wajima-nuri inspired folding case unlike the standard case for the North American version.

-On 31 July 2014, Shogun 2 was released for macOS by Feral Interactive, along with the Total War: Shogun 2 Collection, which includes all previously released additional content except "Blood Pack".
+On 31 July 2014, Shogun 2 was released for macOS by Feral Interactive, along with the Total War: Shogun 2 Collection, which includes all previously released additional content.
+(Note: except "Blood Pack", due to Age Ratings.)
 Shogun 2, Shogun 2 Collection and Fall of the Samurai were released for Linux on 23 May 2017.

+Complete Edition

+In September 2026, Creative Assembly announced a remaster of the game, Total War: Shogun 2 – Complete Edition, which will feature the base game and all of its DLC, in addition to various additions and improvements, including: improved visuals, lighting and shadows, full Japanese and Chinese voice acting and text localization, 1440p and 4K UI scaling, modernised controls, over 50 new playable factions, integrated in-game mod support using Mod.io, colorblind accessibility options, 64-bit upgrade and ultrawide monitor support.
+The remaster is scheduled to launch on 13 October 2026 for Microsoft Windows.
+On Steam, players will also receive the original version of the game and all of the DLC.
+Players who own the base game will receive a time-limited 75% loyalty discount for the remaster, and all of the DLC for the original game that they don't already own will be made available for free.